16 Things You Can Steal From Cruise Ships Without Getting Into Trouble

 Daily program and port guides

-Don’t worry about becoming a petty thief by sashing port guides or daily programs in your luggage.
+Don’t worry about becoming a petty thief by stashing port guides or daily programs in your luggage.
 These cruise line freebies are excellent for reminiscing as you swipe through photos from your past voyages.

 Slippers